dotnet/arcade/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md

     commit
 ```

 On the image you can see timelines of branches of two different repositories – `dotnet/sdk` and `dotnet/runtime`.
-As noted previously, each (servicing) release of .NET contains multiple SDK bands but only one runtime.
+As noted previously, each (servicing) release of .NET may contain multiple SDK bands but **only** one runtime.
 Each individual repository of each component that needs to differ per band would then have these so-called *“SDK branches”* named `release/Z.0.Yxx` while repositories that are shared per release have the non-SDK `release/Z.0` branches.
 As shown in the example, the development of the single runtime would happen in the `release/8.0` branch while the various SDK bands are stored in the following SDK branches (e.g., `release/8.0.1xx` represents the “100th band”).

 Once we hit each release day (denoted with red vertical lines), we take the latest commit of each of those branches (that already exist) and release those together.
 For the releases in the example diagram, these are the released compilations: